nystudio107/craft-twig-base-templates/README.md

 ## Usage

+The layouts are intentionally bare-bones, providing a sane structure on which any Craft CMS site can be built.
+The value provided is largely structural and organizational, at the expense of out of the box functionality.

 ### Extending the base layout

 In your templates, extend one of the layouts such as the as follows: